Advisor: David Kass, Ph.D.

 316 Mark Jefferson

-- Submission to the Office of Graduate Admissions of a completed departmental admission form, two letters of recommendation and personal statement;
+Submission to the Office of Graduate Admissions of a completed departmental admission form, two letters of recommendation and a personal statement;

-- Submission to the Office of Graduate Admissions scores from Graduate Record Examinations (GRE) general tests (subject test not required); and
+Submission to the Office of Graduate Admissions scores from the Graduate Record Examinations (GRE) general test (subject test not required); and

-Students deficient in a requirement for admission to any of the programs may be granted conditional admission.
-Subject to removal for the deficiency, while beginning graduate study.
+Students deficient in a requirement for admission to any of the programs may be granted conditional admission, subject to removal of the deficiency, while beginning graduate study.
 Hours earned in making up deficiencies are in addition to those normally required for the degree.

-At least 30 hours of approved graduate - level work is required, including a minimum of 24 hours within the Department of Biology.
-To ensure scheduling of appropriate research experiences, internships and specialized course work.
-Students must, by the end of their first semester, formulate a specific program of study in consultation with their faculty guidance committee.
-After approval of the guidance committee.
+At least 30 hours of approved graduate-level work is required, including a minimum of 24 hours within the Department of Biology.
+To ensure scheduling of appropriate research experiences, internships and specialized course work, students must, by the end of their first semester, formulate a specific program of study in consultation with their faculty guidance committee.
+After approval, this program is kept on file by the graduate coordinator and may not be changed without written approval of the guidance committee.

-Thesis: This plans is most appropriate for students intending on research career in biology.
-A Candidate completes an original investigation under the supervision of a guidance (thesis) committee.
+Thesis: This plan is most appropriate for students intending on a research career in biology.
+A candidate completes an original investigation under the supervision of a guidance (thesis) committee.
 This research must be suitable for publication, written in a form acceptable to the Graduate School and defended in an oral examination.
-The plain requires a minimum of 30 credit hours including a minimum of six credit hours and maximum of 10 credit hours in research (thesis and independent study).
-A maximum of six hours may be earned in BIO 690 /691 /692 for thesis research.
+The plan requires a minimum of 30 credit hours including a minimum of six credit hours and a maximum of 10 credit hours in research (thesis and independent study).
+A maximum of six hours may be earned in BIO 690 /691 /692 - Thesis for thesis research.

-The guidance committee for Non-thesis students will consist of the principal graduate advisor, in consultation with the student, will prepare the student’s program, which must be approved by the graduate coordinator.
-The student may select a third member of the guidance committee from faculty within the Department of Biology
+The guidance committee for Non-thesis students will consist of the principal graduate advisor for the selected concentration and the graduate coordinator.
+The graduate advisor, in consultation with the student, will prepare the student’s program, which must be approved by the graduate coordinator.
+The student may select a third member of the guidance committee from faculty within the Department of Biology.